anmolpal1999/Python-Data-Structure/README.md

 Bad programmers worry about the code.
 Good programmers worry about the data structures and their relationships - Linus Torvalds

-I want to be a good programmer but I am single :P
+I want to be a good programmer but I am single :P :P